neringabickmore/moneypot/README.md

 ### Image editing ###

-- I have used snippet tool for capturing screengrabs which I saved as images.
+- I have used the snippet tool for capturing screengrabs which I saved as images.
 - MS Paint 3D to give the same background colour for the coin images as the button.
-- A handy [Birme](https://www.birme.net/?target_width=300&target_height=300&quality=100&border_width=1&border_color=%23bd3d3a) site allowed me to resise the images all at once.
+- A handy [Birme](https://www.birme.net/?target_width=300&target_height=300&quality=100&border_width=1&border_color=%23bd3d3a) site allowed me to resize the images all at once.

 ### Code ideas ###